bzamecnik/barcodes/README.md

 # Barcodes

-A service to lay out product barcodes to PDF.
+A script to lay out product barcodes from a CSv to a PDF.

+It lays out 21 (8x3) stickers per each A4 page.

+There can be an EAN13 code, 4 lines of short description and a logo.

 ## Installation